Learning to Fly in New Zealand

 You might even be able to practice cataract surgery or Licat-suction on your fat old cat, but I don't recommend this.

 I have built several vacuum presses, starting with my usual way of using the absolute cheapest parts and working my way out of the mess I created.
 The learning curve in life is brutal.
 But maybe I can save you some pain here if you listen.
 Our conception of what is a fair price seems to depend on rather strange parameters stored in our brains.
 I'll pay $100 for a 3 oz brushless motor without blinking, but I try to save a few lousy $ in the strangest ways on most of my projects.
 Sometimes I win, sometimes I lose.
 This time I won, but it took me 4 tries.
-I started with a hand vacuum pump, progressed to a venturi/air compressor system, then to a compressor out of a defunct refrigerator and finally to this system.

 The hand pump can't move enough air unless you are part gorilla, the venturi method was wearing out my big air compressor, pleasing the utility company and making a lot of noise, and the refrigerator compressor only moved .5 CFM and spewed oil out the exhaust into the air.
 This will make the pulmonary Doc happy and the wife unhappy.
 There are a lot better ways to polish furniture.